 What to expect

-The University of Glasgow Q-Step Centre offers five degree programmes that integrate quantitative skills training within the School of Social and Political Sciences.
+The University of Glasgow Q-Step Centre offers six degree programmes that integrate quantitative skills training within the School of Social & Political Sciences.
 All of these programmes aim to engage you with meaningful ways of understanding the social world.

 MA (SocSci) Sociology with Quantitative Methods